LukasFlorian/T1000/main.typ

 For this reason, it is not feasible to use all negative anchor boxes for training, as this would heavily skew the loss function towards the negative class.
 Instead, the network uses a #acr("HNM") technique to select a fixed number of negative anchor boxes for training.

-* #acrf("HNM"): * <hard-negative-mining>
-#acr("HNM") means only selecting the most difficult negative examples for training.
+*#acrf("HNM")* means only selecting the most difficult negative examples for training.
 This is done by sorting the negative anchor boxes by their confidence loss and selecting the top $k$ anchor boxes with the highest confidence loss.
 In practice, this is done by defining a ratio between negative and positive anchor boxes and selecting the according number of negative anchor boxes.
 This ensures that the network is trained on the training examples it finds most difficult to classify correctly as negative.
 All other negative anchor boxes are ignored, that means they do not contribute to the loss function. @liuSSDSingleShot2016

 Additionally, models of the SSD family employ a technique called #acr("NMS") to filter out duplicate detections and improve detection accuracy.
 It his highly likely that an input image of dimensions 300x300 will have multiple of the 8732 anchor boxes overlapping with each other and picking up on the same ground-truth object.

-* #acrf("NMS"): * <nms> After assigning each anchor box to a ground-truth object (or counting it to the negative anchor boxes) the network applies #acr("NMS") to filter out duplicate detections.
+*#acrf("NMS")* is applied after assigning each anchor box to a ground-truth object (or counting it to the negative anchor boxes) to filter out duplicate detections.
 Algorithmically, #acr("NMS") is carried out as follows @erhanScalableObjectDetection2013 @liuSSDSingleShot2016:
 + The algorithm begins by grouping all anchor boxes that have been assigned to the same ground-truth object.
 + For each ground-truth object, the assigned anchor boxes are sorted by their confidence score in descending order.
 + The anchor box with the highest confidence score is selected as one of the final detections that will be accounted for in the loss function.